Sports Injuries and Sports Chiropractic Care: A Lifetime of Healing

 The human body is an incredible network of muscles and bones linked to thoughts and actions.
 We tell ourselves to run, and we run.
 Send the message to jump and we jump.

-Commonly, ankles, knees, shoulders, elbows and spine are the areas that see the most sports injuries, with muscles, tendons and ligaments the most frequently injured in sport activities.
-When a mishap occurs, there are several ways a sports chiropractor in Fort Lauderdale, Florida, can help young and old athletes get back to doing what they love, providing a lifetime of support and therapy.
+Commonly, ankles, knees, shoulders, elbows, and spine are the areas that see the most sports injuries, with muscles, tendons and ligaments the most frequently injured in sports activities.
+When a mishap occurs, there are several ways a sports chiropractor in Fort Lauderdale or Plantation Florida, can help young and old athletes get back to doing what they love, providing a lifetime of support and therapy.

-And that is where Fort Lauderdale sports chiropractic care comes in.
+And that is where Fort Lauderdale and Plantation sports chiropractic care comes in.

 Any twist or overextension of a joint can lead to tears of muscles and tendons, often referred to as strains and sprains.
 The British Journal of Sports Medicine reinforces this issue: “Young athletes are particularly at risk because their bones are still growing,” according to a Journal article.
 “As a consequence, overuse injuries that were traditionally described in more mature athletes are now becoming recognized in pre-adolescents.”